florx/dbt-postgres-demo/README.md

 ## Introduction

-I've thrown a quick demo together to help me learn about DBT with a postgres database.
+I've thrown a quick demo together to help me learn about [dbt](https://www.getdbt.com/) with a Postgres database.

 The demo:
 1. Starts a database (postgres)